Washington's Physician Orders for Life-Sustaining Treatment (POLST) Form

 How Does a POLST Form Differ From Other Health Care Directives?

-Taken together, a Living Will and a Durable Power of Attorney for Health Care provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POLST form, you do not need a DNR order, but you should still complete a Living Will and a Durable Power of Attorney for Health Care to provide a full set of wishes about your care.
+Taken together, a living will and durable power of attorney for health care provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about making health care directives in Washington, see Washington Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.